How to Climb Mt Elbrus in Russia; Step by Step Guide & My Experience

 So Mount Elbrus is in Russia, that means first you have to get to Russia.
 Your first step then is to get a Russian visa.
 Easier said than done.
 Generally speaking, most nationalities need to organise a visa in advance, before they come to Russia.
 And Russia being Russia, you have to do that in your home country.
 You also need a letter of invitation from a ‘sponsor’ in Russia.
 Eurrgh headache.

-The company I used to climb Mount Elbrus was the biggest operator in the region, Mount Elbrus Tours.
-They were great guides, really cheap, but another part of their package was their help in getting the visa for Russia.
+My tour operator, Mount Elbrus Tours, organised my invitation for me as part of their package.
 After a couple of emails back and forth, they issued me with the official Letter of Invitation, I then printed that out and flew to London (I have both Irish and British passports, I used my UK passport for this one).
 I handed in my Letter of Invitation, filled out the application form, submitted my 2 passport photos, paid the extortionate expedited fee (280GBP ouch – I needed a double entry visa because of onwards trip I had planned, a single entry is fine for you guys!), and 4 days later my passport was back in the embassy, visa printed and stuck in, I was ready for Russia.

-Climbing Mount Elbrus – North Side or South Side?
+3) Climbing Mount Elbrus – North Side & South Side climbing itineraries:

-Next up you have to choose which side of Elbrus to climb.
-I had no idea there was a distinction between the tour, but there is.
-Basically, the North side is more challenging than the south.
+As I mentioned above, the Northside is more challenging than the south.
 The south side is used for skiing, so there are cable cars, hotels, quality mountain huts, even a coffee shop and bar at base camp.
 You can then, when on the day of the summit, take a snowmobile up to 4,800m, that combined with the cable car up to 3,800m means you’ll have saved a lot of energy and your chances of summiting are much higher!
 But many call this cheating, that’s up to you to decide.

-The north side has none of the infrastructure, so you’ll be hiking from base camp, to high camp, to summit all with no help.
+The north side has none of the infrastructures, so you’ll be hiking from base camp to high camp, to summit all with no help.

-DAY 1: You get transferred to the town at the foot of Elbrus, Terskol, by your climbing operator.
-Sleep at the hotel.
+DAY 1: You get transferred to the town at the foot of Elbrus, Terskol, by your climbing operator, or independently.
+Sleep at the hotel in Terskol.

-DAY 3: Take the cable car up to 3800m, move to your mountain hut (if you use the same company as me, the mountain hut is gorgeous, restaurant, bar with draft beer etc, but no shower, and outside toilet which is standard up here).
-Then acclimitisation hike to 4,300m.
+DAY 3: Take the cable car up to 3800m, move to your mountain hut (if you use the same company as me, the mountain hut is gorgeous, restaurant, bar with draft beer etc, but no shower, and outside toilet).
+Then acclimatisation hike to 4,300m.
 Sleep in the mountain hut.

-DAY 5: Acclimitsation day.
+DAY 5: Acclimatization day.
 Some learning of techniques, ropes, crampons, ice axe etc. Quite a relaxed day.
 Sleep in the mountain hut.

 DAY 7: Reserve day.
 A spare day in case of bad weather so you can have another crack at hitting the summit.
 Sleep in the hotel (or mountain hut if there was bad weather)

-The first destination for those who wants to climb Mt.
-Elbrus from the north is town of Kislovodsk.
-The distance between Mineralnye Vody and Kislovodsk is 50 km (it’s included in your climb price)
+If you want to climb Mt.
+Elbrus from the north route, the first town is Kislovodsk.
+The distance between Mineralnye Vody and Kislovodsk is 50 km (it’s included in your climb price if you book with an operator)

-DAY 2: Drive to basecamp (2500 m), then short acclimitazation walk.
+DAY 2: Drive to basecamp (2500 m), then short acclimatization walk.
 Sleep in the base camp hut

 DAY 3: Acclimatization hike up to 3100 m.
 Sleep in the base camp hut